connorjburton/jquery-bem-utils/README.md

 # Usage

-You're BEM has to be in the style of `block__element--modifier` for this plugin to work.
+Your BEM has to be in the style of `block__element--modifier` for this plugin to work.

 **Find Block**